Baqend/Orestes-Bloomfilter/README.md

 Speed of computation doesn't tell much about the quality of hash values.
 A good hash function is one, which has a discrete uniform distribution of outputs.
 That means that every bit of the Bloom filter's bit vector is equally likely to bet set.
 To measure if and how good the hash functions follow a uniform distribution [goodness of fit Chi-Square hypothesis tests](http://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test) are the mathematical instrument of choice.

 Here are some of the results.
 The inputs are random strings.
-The p-value is the probability of getting a statistical result that is at least as extreme as the obtained result.
-So the usual way of hypothesis testing would be rejecting the null hypothesis ("the hash hash function is uniformly distributed") if the p-value is smaller than 0.05.
+The p-message is the probability of getting a statistical result that is at least as extreme as the obtained result.
+So the usual way of hypothesis testing would be rejecting the null hypothesis ("the hash hash function is uniformly distributed") if the p-message is smaller than 0.05.
 We did 100 Chi-Square Tests:

 <img src="https://orestes-bloomfilter-images.s3-external-3.amazonaws.com/chi-strings.png"/>